 - Fireworks of any kind, smoke or stink bombs, or any other pyrotechnic device;

 - A razor, box cutter, chain, or any other object used in a way that threatens or inflicts bodily injury to another person;

 - A "look-alike" weapon that is intended to be used as a weapon or could reasonably be perceived as a weapon;

 - An air gun or BB gun;

+- A short barrel firearm;

 - Ammunition;

 - A hand instrument designed to cut or stab another by being thrown;

 - A firearm silencer or suppressor;

-- A location-restricted knife;
+- \A location-restricted knife;

-- A club;
+- \A club;

-- A firearm;
+- \A firearm;

 - A stun gun;

 - Knuckles;

 - A pocketknife or any other small knife;

 - Mace or pepper spray;

 - Pornographic material;

-- Tobacco products, cigarettes, e-cigarettes, and any component, part, or accessory for an e-cigarette device;

-- Matches or a lighter;

-- A laser pointer, unless it is for an approved use; or

-• Any articles not generally considered to be weapons, including school supplies, when the principal or designee determines that a danger exists.
+- Tobacco products (including nicotine pouches), cigarettes, e-cigarettes, and any component, part, or accessory for an e-cigarette device; - Matches or a lighter; - A laser pointer, unless it is for an approved use; or - Any articles not generally considered to be weapons, including school supplies, when the principal or designee determines that a danger exists.

-For weapons and firearms, see DAEP-Placement and/or Expulsion for Certain Offenses on page 25.
+\See Placement and/or Expulsion for Certain Offenses for weapons and firearms.
 In many circumstances, possession of these items is punishable by mandatory expulsion under federal or state law.

-Possession of Telecommunications or Other Electronic Devices
+Possession of Personal Communication Devices